-Many experts regard the Mediterranean and DASH diets as some of the healthiest.
-Research has shown they can lower blood pressure and reduce the risk of heart disease, diabetes and several other diseases (
+Many experts regard the Mediterranean and DASH diets as two of the healthiest diets.
+Research has shown that they can lower blood pressure and reduce the risk of heart disease, diabetes, and several other diseases (

 But researchers wanted to create a diet specifically to help improve brain function and prevent dementia.